 The Reasons Why the United States Banned Huawei

-The document published by the Bureau of Industry and Security explained that Huawei “knowingly and willfully” caused the direct and indirect export, sale, and supply of goods, technology, and services from the U.S. to Iran and the government of Iran without securing a license from the Office of Foreign Assets Control of the Department of Treasury.
+The document published by the Bureau of Industry and Security explained that Huawei “knowingly and willfully” caused the direct and indirect export, sale, and supply of goods, technology, and services from the U.S. to Iran and the Iranian government without securing a license from the Office of Foreign Assets Control of the Department of Treasury.

 It is important to note that the U.S. currently has a tensed relationship with Iran.
 To be more specific, the U.S. government has issued a trade embargo and other economic sanctions on Iran.
 The conflict between these two countries stemmed from the intention of the American government to dismantle the Iranian nuclear weapons program.